Principles for good moderation

 This article describes how to create and manage users in Dialogue.

 It's important to remember that once you start getting a good quantity of responses, community management can be time-consuming.
-You should make sure that you always have at least one moderator 'on duty' and looking at the site.
-If you are post-moderating your site, you can set up an RSS feed to be notified when new ideas arrive on the site.
+If possible, you should make sure that you always have at least one moderator 'on duty' and looking at the site during working hours.

-The tagging function in Dialogue can be very useful when moderating.
-Adding tags allows you to organise the debate into themes - if you realise that there are two areas that your respondents focus on heavily, tagging can be a way of creating two 'groups' of ideas, and then breaking those down even further.
+The topic function in Dialogue can be very useful when moderating.
+Adding topics allows you to organise the debate into themes - if you realise that there are two areas that your respondents focus on heavily, topics can be a way of creating two 'groups' of ideas, and then breaking those down even further.

-The tags will be visible to all, so you can aid other members' interpretation of ideas and comments by adding tags.
+The topics will be visible to all, so you can aid other members' interpretation of ideas and comments by adding topics.
 It also helps your visitors to search via themes that interest them.
-This also makes your analysis process more efficient, as you won't have to go through tagging responses again when analysing the discussion at its end.
+This also makes your analysis process more efficient, as you won't have to go through categorising responses again when analysing the discussion at its end.

-Note: To save effort, unless you have key themes you are looking for, you may want to wait until the challenge has got going a bit before you start tagging.
-This will give you a better sense of what the key themes and groups of ideas are coming from the challenge organically, meaning you won't have to go back and tweak your earlier tags.
+Note: To save effort, unless you have key themes you are looking for, you may want to wait until the challenge has got going a bit before you decide on your topics.
+This will give you a better sense of what the key themes and groups of ideas are coming from the challenge organically, meaning you won't have to go back and tweak your earlier topics.

-See this article for how to tag ideas.
+See this article for how to add topics (tags) to ideas.

 As mentioned above, the quality of the moderation can make the difference between an average and a really good dialogue.
 Below are some tips for how to manage your online community well.